When things change

 Unfunded defined benefit pension scheme

-If you’re a member of an unfunded defined benefit pension scheme (these are mainly public sector pension schemes), you will not be able to transfer to a defined contribution pension scheme after 5 April 2015, but you will still be able to transfer to another defined benefit pension scheme.
+If you’re a member of an unfunded defined benefit pension scheme (public sector pension schemes), you will not be able to transfer to a defined contribution pension scheme after 5 April 2015, but you will still be able to transfer to another defined benefit pension scheme.

 Funded defined benefit pension schemes

-If you’re a member of a funded defined benefit pension scheme (usually a private sector defined benefit scheme), you are able to transfer to a new defined benefit or defined contribution pension scheme, but, if you are transferring to a defined contribution pension scheme after 5 April 2015, you will be required to take advice before the transfer can proceed.
+If you’re a member of a funded defined benefit pension scheme (usually a private sector defined benefit scheme), you are able to transfer to a new defined benefit or defined contribution pension scheme, but, if you are transferring to a defined contribution pension scheme after 5 April 2015, you will be required to take advice before the transfer can proceed if the value of the benefits is £30,000 or more.
 You will have to pay for this advice.

 What happens when your pension has been transferred